 - Field Day Organic Salsa is by far the best tasting salsa on the market.
 I love to make my own salsa, but I always have a jar of this on hand for emergencies.
 The salsa is super tangy, fresh, contains no added sugar and can be purchased in 3 different spice levels – mild, medium and hot.
-(Fast Food Fact: Moe’s puts caramel coloring in their salsa – WTF!?)

 - Food for Life Ezekiel Sprouted Grain Tortillas are the only tortillas you’ll see me ever buy at the store.
 They are hands down the best on the market and contain zero additives and no cheap fillers.
 These tortillas are even more nutritious than the ones you can make from scratch at home with whole wheat flour because all of the grains are 100% sprouted whole and not processed into flour.
-(Fast Food Fact: Chipotle uses partially hydrogenated fats (aka deadly transfats) in their flour tortillas.)
+(Fast Food Fact: Chipotle uses hydrogenated fats in their flour tortillas.)

 - Eden Foods Black Beans is one of the only organic no salt added and BPA free canned beans on the market.
 Eden Foods is an outstanding brand, one that I fully support and always keep in my pantry when making beans from scratch isn’t an option.
 (Fast Food Fact: Moe’s use GMOs to make their beans.)

 - Raw goat cheese is my favorite cheese to melt inside my burritos because it’s easy on the digestive system and hasn’t been pasteurized preserving all the beneficial enzymes, bacteria and nutrients.